Minority Business Development Centers (11.800)

 Applicant Eligibility

 There are no eligibility restrictions for this program.
-Applicants eligible to operate the Centers may include individuals, nonprofit organizations, for-profit firms, local and State governments, American Indian Tribes, and educational institutions.
+Applicants eligible to operate a MBDC may include individuals, nonprofit organizations, for-profit firms, local and State governments, Native American Tribes, and educational institutions.

 Beneficiary Eligibility

-Recipient operators are to provide electronic and one-on-one business assistance to minority-owned businesses or minority individuals interested in starting, expanding or maintaining a business.
+Recipient operators are to provide electronic and one-on-one business assistance to rapid growth potential minority-owned businesses.
 Eligible beneficiaries of this program have been designated as African American, Native American, Aleut, Asian Indian, Asian Pacific American, Eskimo, Hasidic Jew, Puerto Rican, and Spanish-Speaking Americans.

 Credentials/Documentation